 - 1tbs oil/ghee – I used coconut oil

-- Heat the coriander and half the cumin seeds in a pan until they start to release their aroma, then grind them up with a pestle and mortar.
+- Toast the coriander and half the cumin seeds in a pan until aromatic, then grind them into powder with a pestle and mortar.

 - Add the oil to a pan and heat then add the ground spices and the rest of the cumin seeds to the oil until the seeds begin to sizzle then add the onion and garlic.